-The IP-Foundation is a catalyst for exploring great ideas, developing and testing innovative solutions and launching new Ventures in mainstream markets and exists to support stakeholders striving to reduce the environmental impact of creating value for society.
-To achieve this the IP-Foundation establishes Innovation Partnerships with key stakeholders keen to capture the creativity of Entrepreneurs and Innovators and to accelerate the development of new Ventures by placing values-driven Innovation at their heart.
+The IP Foundation empowers stakeholders to develop new ventures that strategically manage their social and environmental impacts.
+The Foundation is a catalyst for exploring great ideas, developing and testing innovative solutions and launching new ventures in mainstream markets and exists to support stakeholders striving to reduce the environmental impact of creating value for society.
+To achieve this the IP Foundation establishes Innovation Partnerships with key stakeholders keen to capture the creativity of Entrepreneurs and Innovators and to accelerate the development of new ventures by placing values-driven Innovation at their heart.

 Collectively, the Foundation’s Innovation Partnerships will crystallize an Innovation system with the capacity to catalyze Innovation at the scale and pace needed to meet the global demand for well governed businesses that strategically manage their social and environmental impacts and offers investors an opportunity to align their portfolios to these values.

 …wondering why & where Foundation Innovation Partnerships could be established?

 The Agriculture sector affects the environment through its direct impacts on land cover and ecosystems, and on global and regional cycles of carbon, nutrients and water.
 To meet a growing global demand for food, the trend is to increase intensification and extend the land used for cultivation.
 However, risks to food security are increasing from the pressure on supply chains and through the loss of crop diversity, decline of pollinators and increased vulnerability of monocultures to diseases.
 An Innovation Partnership sponsored by key stakeholders will help to identify solutions that overcome the challenges of food production and security.